microsoft/qsharp-compiler/src/QirTools/pyqir/README.md

 The project uses `module.ll` produced from a minimal Q# compilation in `module.qs` and compiled with `llvm-as-11` to create `module.bc`.
 This module contains the `QIR` generated.

-This allow the loading of base QIR profile from which the entrypoint is replaced with a method body containing the circuit translation.
+This allows the loading of base QIR profile from which the entrypoint is replaced with a method body containing the circuit translation.

 # Building